PARKING FINE APPEAL

 GOVERNING LAW AND ESCALATION

 This appeal is made under the laws of England and Wales.
-In the event of rejection, the Appellant will appeal to POPLA (for BPA-accredited operators) or the Independent Appeals Service (IAS) (for IPC-accredited operators), and will contest any county court proceedings relying inter alia on CPR 27 and the Consumer Rights Act 2015.
-The Appellant also reserves the right to refer any breach of the Parking (Code of Practice) Act 2019 Code (once fully in force) to the Secretary of State.
+In the event of rejection, the Appellant will appeal to POPLA (for BPA-accredited operators) or the Independent Appeals Service (IAS) (for IPC-accredited operators), and will contest any county court proceedings relying inter alia on CPR Part 27 and the Consumer Rights Act 2015 Part 2.
+The Appellant reserves the right to refer any breach of the BPA + IPC Single Industry Code of Practice (in force 1 October 2024) to the relevant Accredited Trade Association, and any misleading-information offence to the Competition and Markets Authority or local trading standards under s.226 of the DMCC Act 2024.
+Note: the statutory Parking (Code of Practice) Act 2019 Code was withdrawn in April 2023 following operator litigation; the government consulted July-September 2025 on a replacement code expected in 2026, at which point further statutory rights will be available.

 Date: ____________________